 In order to be able to understand what was the relative purchase period or the employee seniority when selling, we need to calculate for each transaction the “transaction age” according to first purchase date and hiring date.

-1. Calculate the “Transaction Age”
+Step 1: Calculate the “Transaction Age”

 For the first example - the transaction age will be the months difference between the order date and the customer's first order date.
 Since we don’t have a “joining date” or a “creation date” stored in customers table, we need to look for the first date each customer ordered, and join the Orders table with the unique list of customers with their first order date.

 SQL Syntax (custom table):

 (SELECT a.CustomerID, min(a.OrderDate) Date FROM [Orders] a

 ON o.CustomerID = b.CustomerID

 In addition, in order to be able to analyze the customers by their joining date, we will need to add this attribute to the Customers table by first creating a Custom SQL table that will hold all the customers and their first order date:

 After having calculated the first order date for each customer, we can easily look up this date for each customer by adding a custom column to the Customers table with the following syntax:

 The new Orders table will now contain the age of the customer each time he ordered and in the Customers table we will have the first order date attribute (joining date).